-Libum is a Roman food.
+Libum was a Roman food item.

 Some people say a Libum was an early form of cheesecake, but basically it was unleavened bread with cheese in it, or a baked cheeseball.

 Larges ones were used for meals; smaller versions were often used as offerings to the household gods.